-There is not a standard amount of child maintenance that everyone pays as there are different criteria and circumstances which can impact on the amount.
+There is not a standard amount of child maintenance that everyone pays as there are different criteria and circumstances which can impact on the amount- a child maintenance calculator is often required to understand the exact amount you should be paying.

 These include how many children there are, how much the parent responsible for paying maintenance earns and how much time the children spend with each parent.